eslint/eslint/docs/rules/no-whitespace-before-property.md

 ## Rule Details

-This rule alerts for whitespace around the dot or before the opening bracket before properties of objects if they are on the same line.
-It does not alert for whitespace when the object and property are on separate lines, as it is common to add newlines to longer chains of properties:
+This rule disallows whitespace around the dot or before the opening bracket before properties of objects if they are on the same line.
+This rule allows whitespace when the object and property are on separate lines, as it is common to add newlines to longer chains of properties:

 ```js
 foo